isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS trainer guide - Title xxx.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?